Arrowsome/kotlin-vinted-discount-system/README.md

 #### Dependencies

-As requested no additional dependencies have been added beside Kotlin standard library unless it's needed for testing.
+As requested no additional dependencies have been added beside Kotlin standard library and testing libs.

 1. **Mockk**: mocking objects while unit testing a class
 2. **JUnit5**: Unit testing